4 Must Visit Bookstores in Halifax

 But this vibrant port area has a thriving arts scene.
-It is home to several universities, including Dalhousie University, known for its excellent academic standards and maritime and maritime studies department.
+It is home to several universities, including Dalhousie University, known for its excellent academic standards and maritime studies department.
 It’s no surprise that Halifax has an impressive number of bookstores.

 Here is the list of the best bookstores in Halifax.